Nikki Finke: Career

 Finke's first job after Wellesley was in New York congressman Ed Koch's Washington, D.C. office.
 She decided to become a reporter after seeing how Koch and his staff would show deference to reporters.

 In 1975, Finke joined the Associated Press (AP) and covered Koch's successful 1977 New York City mayoral campaign.
-She then worked on the AP's foreign desk at the New York City headquarters, Baltimore, Boston, Moscow, and London.
+She then worked on the AP's foreign desk at the New York City headquarters, Baltimore, Boston, Moscow and London.
 Finke later worked for The Dallas Morning News.
-She joined the staff of Newsweek as a correspondent in Washington and Los Angeles, then at the Los Angeles Times as a staff writer covering entertainment and features.
-Finke became West Coast Editor for The New York Observer and then New York, where she penned Hollywood business columns.
-She also wrote for The New York Times, Vanity Fair, Esquire, Harper's Bazaar, Elle, The Washington Post, Salon.com, Premiere, and Los Angeles magazine.
+She joined the staff of Newsweek as a correspondent in Washington and Los Angeles, then at the Los Angeles Times as a staff writer, covering entertainment and features.
+Finke became the West Coast Editor for The New York Observer, and then New York, where she penned Hollywood business columns.
+She also wrote for The New York Times, Vanity Fair, Esquire, Harper's Bazaar, Elle, The Washington Post, Salon, Premiere and Los Angeles.

 Finke joined the New York Post in 2001, but was fired in early 2002, after she reported that The Walt Disney Company was destroying documents related to a licensing dispute.
 She then sued Disney and the Post for $10 million, alleging the companies had colluded to suppress coverage of the story; she received an out-of-court settlement.
 Afterward, LA Weekly hired her and began running her column "Deadline Hollywood".
 In 2006, she began the Deadline (Deadline Hollywood Daily until September 2009) blog as a daily online version of her weekly column.
 She described it as her "forum to break news about the infotainment industry."

 The New York Times described Finke as "a digital-age Walter Winchell" with an "in your face" writing style, who is "feared by [Hollywood] executives".
-Deadline became a key information portal during the 2007 Writers Guild of America strike, tripling her readership; according to the Times, "Finke’s Web site has become a critical forum for Hollywood...But it [is the] strike that may have finally solidified her position as a Hollywood power broker".
-Finke claimed to have worked "almost around the clock" during the strike; in 2009 the Los Angeles Times noted her announcement of a five-day vacation.
+Deadline became a key information portal during the 2007 Writers Guild of America strike, tripling her readership; according to the Times: "Finke's Web site has become a critical forum for Hollywood...But it [is the] strike that may have finally solidified her position as a Hollywood power broker".
+Finke claimed to have worked "almost around the clock" during the strike; in 2009, the Los Angeles Times noted her announcement of a five-day vacation.

-In 2008 Finke was named on Elle magazine's 25 most influential women in Hollywood list, and to the Heeb Magazine 100.
-In 2009 she sold Deadline to Jay Penske's Mail.com Media Corp, reportedly for $14 million, under an agreement by which she would continue as the editor-in-chief and President of the website which would feature her reporting and commentary.
+In 2008, Finke was named on Elles 25 most influential women in Hollywood list, and to the Heeb 100.
+In 2009, she sold Deadline to Jay Penske's Mail.com Media Corp, reportedly for $14 million, under an agreement by which she would continue as the editor-in-chief and President of the website which would feature her reporting and commentary.